Thabiobi/Thabiobi/README.md

 I am a data science enthusiast who uses various analytical skills and tools to solve problems through critical and creative thinking for innovating ideas.
 As a hardworking, self-driven and enthusiastic woman, I pride myself on my ability to solve problems and produce data-driven guidance.

 I am interested in specialising in the domain of blockchain, cryptocurrency and financial modelling within data science.
 I am actively working towards gaining experience in these domains and furthering my education in the specialisations.
+Check out my [resume!][resume]

 ### 🔭 What am I currently working on?